 Once completed, the film was faced with censorship over its violent battle scenes, nudity, sexually explicit scenes, a particularly gruesome execution, and what was seen as the excessively degrading treatment of Roman slaves.
 Negotiations and compromises resulted in multiple cuts, and still more minor cuts to accommodate local restrictions when the film was released internationally.
 As a result, five versions of the film exist, ranging in running time from 161 minutes to 202 minutes.
 The 1991 Criterion release on DVD, at 196 minutes long, is the closest to a complete version now available, following a painstaking reconstruction of the original studio version, making the film, as originally intended by the director, available to all.

-(All images via Cinephillia Beyond)
+(All images via Cinephillia Beyond and ASCC)